teracyhq/dev/docs/php_dev_guide.rst

       phpinfo();
     ?>

-Open http://localhost:9998/info/info.php we should see php info of the system like the screenshot
+Open http://localhost:9998/info/info.php you should see php info of the system like the screenshot
 below:

 ..  image:: _static/php-dev-guide/LEMP_info.png
     :align: center

-Open http://localhost:9999/info/info.php we should see php info of the system like the screenshot
+Open http://localhost:9999/info/info.php you should see php info of the system like the screenshot
 below:

 ..  image:: _static/php-dev-guide/LAMP_info.png